 15 Trampoline Safety Rules for Kids (Complete Guide)

-A guide with 15 trampoline rules focused on safety so that you and your kids can use the trampoline with minimal risk of injuries.
+Consider these 15 trampoline rules focused on safety so that you and your kids can use the trampoline with minimal risk of injuries.

 If you’re considering getting a trampoline in the backyard, safety should be one of your top concerns.